mmcc007/todo/README.md

     Note: if match is not already set-up you will have to return to this step after match is set-up.

+Note: if not on a mac, these changes can be made directly in the ios config files.
+This process is not currently documented in this README.

 ## Fastlane setup
 1. Copy the fastlane files from this example to your app.
 For example